YusufBolden/Assessment-Survey/README.md

 ```
 ### Checking Yes/No inputs

 After the intial question, which asks the user to input the user's name, each subsequent question is contolled by a while loop and within each while loop are if/else statements that contol the output (response to user).
-The first two (2) questions contain a while loop within the while loop that gives the user two (2) attemps to correctly answer the qualifying question.
+The first two (2) questions contain a While loop within the while loop that gives the user two (2) attemps to correctly answer the qualifying question.
 Should user fail to qualify on either question, the system will exit via `sys.exit` as shown below in Example 2.
-When a user's input is accepted, the While loop breaks and moves on to the next question.
+When a user's input is accepted, the While loop breaks and continues on to the next question.
 ```
 EXAMPLE 2